Turkey rejects claims of sexist snub towards von der Leyen - WTMJ

 Von der Leyen — the European Commission president — and European Council chief Charles Michel met with Turkish President Recep Tayyip Erdogan for talks on Turkey-EU relations on Tuesday.
 The guests were led into a large room for discussions with Erdogan, but only two chairs had been set out in front of the EU and Turkish flags for the three leaders.

-The images drew intense criticism on social media and accusations of gender discrimination.
+The images, also revealing a lack of unity among the two EU leaders. drew intense criticism on social media and accusations of gender discrimination.

-“A woman’s place is not on a by-standing sofa!
-A woman’s place is (at) the decision-making table!” wrote Evelyn Regner, the chair of the European Parliament’s woman’s rights committee, while other lawmakers criticized Michel for allowing von der Leyen to be humiliated.
+Turkey insisted that the EU’s own protocol requests were applied but the EU Council head of protocol said his team did not have access, during their preparatory inspection, to the room where the incident happened.

+“A short visit of the premises took place, but the meeting and dining rooms were not accessible, despite our requests, because they were deemed to be too close to President Erdogan’s office,” Dominique Marro wrote in a note made public by the EU Council.

+“If the room for the tete-a-tete had been visited, we should have suggested to our hosts that, as a courtesy, they replace the sofa with two armchairs for the president of the Commission,” Marro said, adding that the incident might have been prompted by the order of protocol established by the EU treaty.

+“In general, the protocol for third countries makes a clear distinction between the status of head of state, held by the president of the European Council, and the status of prime minister, held by the president of the Commission,” he said.

-The incident quickly became a hot topic well beyond Brussels circles.
+The embarrassing moment quickly became a hot topic well beyond Brussels circles.
 In Italy, angry callers to radio talk shows Thursday morning expressed indignation both at Erdogan’s choice of only two chairs as well as at Michel’s decision to go along with the arrangement.

 One listener calling in to an Italian state radio program said she was disappointed that von der Leyen didn’t walk out, but said she could understand why she didn’t.
 The caller argued that women are conditioned to unfair treatment from men in the workplace and at home.